wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.9.2 =
+Upgrade your plugin now for admin panel Tweak and bug fix.

 = 1.1.9.1 =
 Upgrade now for added Pro Version features settings on admin panel to keep the Pro and Lite version in synch.